crispab/crisp-dna/_docs/index.md

 This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) product describing how Crisp works and why.

-[Crisp](http://www.crisp.se) is a consulting company based in Stockholm.
-But we aren't a very typical consulting company.
+[Crisp](http://www.crisp.se) is a consulting company based in Stockholm But we aren't a very typical consulting company.
 For example:

 * None of the 30+ consultants are actually employed by {{ site.company_name }} (although we do have employed office staff).
 * We have no managers, not even a CEO.
 Instead we rely on self-organization and transparancy.
 Almost everything is bottom-up.
 * Crisp's main purpose is to enable consultants to be happy, and [Crisp Happiness Index](happiness-index.html) is our driving metric.
-Everything else is secondary.
+Strong revenue and customer satisfication is a side effect, not a goal.
 * Crisp doesn't want to earn money from it's consultants.
 It is in practice a non-profit company (although not formally so).
 Consultants keep most of what they earn.
 * Our partnership contract is designed to make our stock financially worthless.
 There is no incentive to "cash in".
 * Consultants are 100% autonomous.
 They can do whatever they want (as long as they don't hurt the brand), and work as much or as little as they want.